 The Board will call for nominations from members to serve on the Committee on a rolling 2 year basis for 50% renewal of Committee positions.
 Nominations will be considered against the following skills and experience criteria:

-More than five (5) years’ experience in the research management profession;
+More than five (5) years’ experience in the research management profession.

 A track record of demonstrated governance and/or finance expertise; and